Xifax/gnome-terminal-themes-cornucopia/README.md

 - updating list of active profiles, including new ones;
 - setting profile variables based on ini file contents.

-And, voilà, we've got ourselves gnome terminal with a whole load of themes!
+And voilà, we've got ourselves gnome terminal with a whole load of themes!
+Probably much more than we originally wanted...

 Additional functionality
 ------------------------